vinaykumarvvs/register-demo/README.md

-# Automaiton Demo For Registration Page
+# Automation Demo For Registration Page
 * Clone the project
 * Navigate to project folder
 * Run Tests in Mac/Ubuntu System: ```./gradlew runTest```